SS Exodus: Jewish refugees

 After World War II, about 250,000 European Jews were living in displaced persons camps in Germany and Austria.
-Zionist organizations began organizing an underground network known as the Brichah ("escape", in Hebrew), which moved thousands of Jews from the camps to ports on the Mediterranean where ships took them to Palestine.
+Zionist organizations began organizing an underground network known as the Brichah ("escape", in Hebrew), which moved thousands of Jews from the camps to ports on the Mediterranean where ships took them illegally to Palestine.
 This was part of the Aliyah Bet immigration that began after the war.
 At first many made their way to Palestine on their own.
 Later, they received financial and other help from sympathizers around the World.
 The ships were crewed mostly by volunteers from the United States, Canada and Latin America.
 Under Aliyah Bet, more than 100,000 people tried to illegally migrate to Palestine.

 The British government opposed large-scale immigration.
 Displaced person camps run by American, French and Italian officials often turned a blind eye to the situation, with only British officials restricting movement in and out of their camps.
 In 1945 the British government reaffirmed its 1939 policy limiting Jewish immigration which it adopted after a quarter of a million European Jews arrived fleeing Nazism, and Palestine's Arab population rebelled.
 The British government deployed naval and military forces to turn back the refugees.
 More than half of 142 voyages were stopped by British patrols, and most intercepted migrants were sent to internment camps in Cyprus, the Atlit detention camp in Palestine, or to Mauritius.
 About 50,000 people ended up in camps, more than 1,600 drowned at sea, and only a few thousand reached Palestine.

 Of the 64 vessels that sailed in Aliyah Bet, Exodus 1947 was the largest.
 She carried 4,515 passengers, the largest-ever number of illegal immigrants to Palestine.
 The story received much international attention, thanks in large part to dispatches from American journalist Ruth Gruber.
 The incident took place near the end of Aliyah Bet and toward the end of the British mandate, after which Britain withdrew from Palestine and the state of Israel was founded.
 Historians say Exodus 1947 helped unify the Jewish community of Palestine and the Holocaust-survivor refugees in Europe as well as significantly deepening international sympathy for the plight of Holocaust survivors and rallying support for the idea of a Jewish state.
 One called the story of the Exodus 1947 a "spectacular publicity coup for the Zionists."